DANS-KNAW/easy-datacite/tool/task-change-synthegra-to-cc0/README.md

   * ...
 * An archivist can manually send a new example license document.

-in order to show the results in the webui, the hibernate cache needs to be cleared. this can be done by restarting tomcat.
+In order to show the results in the webui, the hibernate cache needs to be cleared.
+This can be done by restarting tomcat.